hammerheim-game/hammerheim-rules/6-optional-rules.md

 size of a warband given in the list or agree a maximum size with your opponent.

-##### Weapons & armour
+##### Weapons & armor

-Each Hero you recruit may be armed with one or more weapons and any armour chosen from the appropriate list.
+Each Hero you recruit may be armed with one or more weapons and any armor chosen from the appropriate list.
 Different types of Hero are restricted to different types of weapon.
 The Equipment lists for the individual warbands tell you exactly what equipment is available.
-You may buy rare weapons and armour.
+You may buy rare weapons and armor.
 Pay the appropriate prices for these as given in the Trading charts.
-Every model in each Henchman group must take exactly the same weapons and armour.
+Every model in each Henchman group must take exactly the same weapons and armor.
 This means that if your Henchman group has four warriors, and you want to buy them swords, you must buy four swords.